matilhaestudio/ionic-kickstart-components/README.md

 # Matilha Comoditize

-Comoditize - A silly word created by us that means 'to make a commodity', turn something into an asset that does not have a process of alteration or an asset that is not different.
+Comoditize - A silly word created by us that means 'to make a commodity', turn something into an asset that does not have a process of alteration or an asset that is not different from another.
 Here is why:

 - We believe that the biggest part of an app code should never be coded again.
 - We believe that's more than a ctrl+c and ctrl+v.
-- We are talking about plug code parts into each other easily, seeing them as commodities.
+- We are talking about plug code parts into each other easily, seeing those codes as commodities.
-- We can do that and also keeps the user experience relavant and diferentiated for each distinc project.
+- We can do that and also keeps the user experience relevant and diferentiated for each distinc project.

-This is a project based on Ionic Framework that uses components architecture.
+This is a project based on Ionic Framework and uses components architecture.
 This project aims to provide codes for the most common features for mobile and web apps.
 We are currently launching this project and it is not stable at all.

 ##Already done:
 - Ionic side menu mode component